 - Emergency Alert.
 Low Battery Alert.
 Battery Saver.
 Time-out Timer.
 Keypad Lock.

 This is a solid value priced radio.
-So far it gets good reviews and for a mere $1.12 extra you can get a 4 year replacement plan on it so that is not bad at all.
+So far it gets good reviews and for a mere dollar or two extra you can get a 4 year replacement plan on it so that is not bad at all.

 A pair of these are good starter radios for kids and teens or if you are just wanting to try out using radios and don’t want to commit a lot of money to it.